sobanieca/jsonr/README.md

 # requestr
-Simple CLI tool for sending HTTP requests
+Simple CLI tool for sending HTTP requests and working with JSON API's